 Method 3: How to Check Motherboard Model in Windows with ‘System Information’

-In some cases you can find your motherboard model in Windows by checking the System Information menu.
+In some cases you can find your motherboard model in Windows 11 or 10 by checking the System Information menu.
 Here’s how to do so:

 1. In the Windows search bar, type in ‘System Information’